Blassreiter: Production

 The following are the main staff members for Blassreiter.

 The show was first announced on November 1, 2007, when Gonzo and Nitroplus at the Nitro Super Sonic event with Ichiro Itano as the director with Naoyuki Onda doing the character and mechanical designs of Blassreiter.
 In addition, a manga adaption of Blassreiter was created with the supervision of Gen Urobuchi and Yasuko Kobayashi as it was written by Noboru Kimura and drawn by Shū Hirose.

 Nitroplus had announced the creation of a Blassreiter promotional video posted at their official website.

 Norihiko Hibino had said in an interview that he was recruited to do Blassreiter's music.
 In another interview with Original Sound Version, he notes that the entire GEM Impact team is actually working on Blassreiter, and that the team has provided approximately 120 minutes of original music for the series.

 Media

 Anime

 The anime episodes were released on Japanese television and on to three internet video providers including BOST, CrunchyRoll and YouTube on 5 April 2008 by GDH.
 It is directed by Ichiro Itano and written by Yasuko Kobayashi.
 The show had aired 24 episodes from April 5 to September 27, 2008.
 Blassreiter had been previously aired on TV by AT-X, Chiba TV, Sun TV, TV Kanagawa and TV Saitama.
-A North American release by Funimation Entertainment has been announced.
+In North America, the series was released on DVD by Funimation Entertainment in 2009 in two parts and 2010 in a complete boxset.